pattern-lab/website/docs/upgrading.md

 {% capture m %}

 Pattern Lab uses [npm](https://www.npmjs.com/) to manage project dependencies.
-To upgrade an edition based on Pattern Lab 2 type the following in the terminal at the root of your project:
+To upgrade an edition based on Pattern Lab 2 do the following:

-    npm update
+1. In a terminal window navigate to the root of your project
+2. Type `npm update`

 During the upgrade process Pattern Lab 2 will move or add any files that are required for the new version to work.
 It will also update your configuration as appropriate.